biodash/biodash.github.io/content/codeclub/S05E05/index.md

     5       Chidiegwu Dunkel        Pizza   Breakfast and lunch     five 6       Güvenç Attila   Ice cream       Lunch only      6

-The examples above were of a CSV and a TSV file containing same data on 6 students and the food they eat -- which we will be practicing with today.

 We will be using functions from the *readr* package today, though it's worth mentioning base R has similar functions you may run into, like [`read.table()`](https://rdrr.io/r/utils/read.table.html).
 But the *readr* functions are faster and have several other nice features.

 <br>